crweiner/hacktoberfest-swag-list/README.md

 #### **ToolJet** (ToolJet stickers and t-shirt)

 - **Requirements**:
- - 1 valid PR - ToolJet stickers and t-shirt
+ - 1 valid PR for ToolJet stickers and t-shirt
 - **Swag**: t-shirt, stickers
 - **How to sign up**: One can directly contibute to their Hacktoberfest 2021 repsiotory.
 - **Issues**: [Hacktoberfest issues](https://github.com/ToolJet/ToolJet/blob/develop/CONTRIBUTING.md)